lucadavies/Technician/README.md

 I generally have a lighting bias, as a competent programmer, but am increasingly confident mixing sound for all kinds of theatre and events.
 I’m perfectly happy working get-ins and get-outs, moving equipment where it needs to be, getting it assembled, and setup to be show-ready.
 Any show or event I’m involved with, I will do everything in my power to ensure that it runs smoothly and is staged as well as possible!

-Former software engineer that swapped career paths for my love of technical theatre and so far haven't looked far back, instead doing what I can bring my programming and computing skills to the stage!
+Former software engineer that swapped career paths for my love of technical theatre for a time before finding a way to marry the two as a software developer now for Avolites.
+So you can find me programming lights, or programming _for_ lights!

 As above, I have an LX bias, skilled with Eos consoles and competent with Avolites and Zero88 consoles.
 Confident setting up most analogue and digital sound desks, and able to mix a small numbers of radio mics and SFX for musicals.
 Also familiar with programming and operating QLab.